 ARM also welcomes general suggestions for additions and improvements.

-Note -

-ARM tests the PDF only in Adobe Acrobat and Acrobat Reader, and cannot guarantee the quality of the represented document when used with any other PDF reader.
+Note ARM tests the PDF only in Adobe Acrobat and Acrobat Reader, and cannot guarantee the quality or represented document when used with any other PDF reader. of the represented document when used with any other ribri reader.